 So, September of 2015, Ed officially came over.
 We’ve been doing it ever since, and we brought Jeff on, who I mentioned earlier, last year.
 We were kind of hunting and staging him last February.
 He did some side work for us just so we could make sure.
 By July or August, he came onboard as a third owner, small minority owner.

 I think that answers the question.
 That’s kind of where I met Ed, how we got together, and how we’ve pivoted since.
 We started Agile coaching and training, then we pivoted to customer software development.
-We were doing that for a couple years, and then we pivoted back to a training focus and coaching focus, and then we just pivoted one last time to being an Agile transformation shop, which encompasses all those prior things.
+We did that for a couple years, and then we pivoted back to a training focus and coaching focus, and then we just pivoted one last time to being an Agile transformation shop, which encompasses all those prior things.
 So, we still do the customer software, we still do the coaching and training, but now we encompass it all and they’re an Agile transformation.

 Matt: One cohesive solution.